 Chris Rule, chief investment officer at the LPFA, which manages £4.6bn on behalf of local authority workers in London, says finding suitable infrastructure investments is challenging.

-This view is shared by many other institutional concrete projects to invest in, too many investors looking for investable projects and too low returns," says Matti Leppälä, chief executive of PensionsEurope, a trade association for pension funds.
+This view is shared by many other institutional investors.

+"There are too few concrete projects to invest in, too many investors looking for investable projects and too low returns," says Matti Leppälä, chief executive of PensionsEurope, a trade association for pension funds.

 The lack of suitable, available projects comes despite "a massive need for infrastructure investment" says Mr Leppälä.
 In fact, \$57tn is needed globally by 2030 to finance energy, water, transportation and social projects, according to McKinsey, the consultancy.

-"There are too few

 There is huge scope for institutional investors to finance projects once funded by governments, says Boe Pahari, global head of infrastructure equity and managing director at AMP Capital, the A\$130bn (\$90bn) Australian asset managers.
-"Australian [pension funds]

-already have allocations of 10 per cent-plus to infrastructure, whereas in Europe, the average is closer to one or two per cent," he
+"Australian [pension funds] already have allocations of 10 per cent-plus to infrastructure, whereas in Europe, the average is closer to one or two per cent," he says.